 - cRB is the original heat capacity of the rigid base.

-Numerical Results And Discussion
+Numerical Results and Discussion

 The results of all simulations were compared to show the effects and consequences of each approach with respect to the benchmark simulation (experimental result).
-In particular, the analysis was focused on the error between temperature predictions in the selected points (%%0415_OSU_4%%).
+In particular, the analysis was focused on the error between temperature predictions in the selected points (Figure 4).
 The final aim is to select the best way to simulate a long process like pre-heating of superalloy powder in few minutes without compromising on accuracy of predictions.

 Point-tracking coming from the use of 70% density material with bulk thermal properties differs from curves coming from 100% density material with powder thermal characterization, which represents the most accurate prediction if compared with the experimental plot.

 The two approaches can be considered identical according to energy balance equation (Eq.
-14) and equation (Eq.
-23), relating the thermal properties of bulk material to powder and assuming it to be a linear function (with α and β equal to 1).
+14) and equation (Equation 23), relating the thermal properties of bulk material to powder and assuming it to be a linear function (with α and β equal to 1).
 However, thermal relationship between bulk and powder may not always be linear for different materials as the α and β parameters vary between 1 and 2 .
 This has an effect on temperature prediction.

 In the case of time-compressed simulations, the results showed a strong relation between thermal parameter used for time-compression factor (Eq.
 28) and the accuracy of predictions.
 The previous graph (Graph 4) shows a variability of the error between 58 °C and 135 °C using time-compression as function of thermal conductivity.
 The quality of the prediction is similar in both 70% and 100% density simulations.
-In the same way, the average errors for temperature prediction of each point tracking between the benchmark simulation and the compressed-time campaigns as function of heat capacity were plotted (%%0415_OSU_G5%%).
+In the same way, the average errors for temperature prediction of each point tracking between the benchmark simulation and the compressed-time campaigns as function of heat capacity were plotted (Graph 5).
 The results show that the error on temperature prediction is much lower than the previous cases, with a variation between 4 °C and 12 °C and a reduced variability with respect to different values of time-compression factor.

-Considering the previous graph (%%0415_OSU_G5%%), it appears clear that the best quality in temperature prediction is reached by 100% density and compression factor equal to 10 as function of heat capacity.
+Considering the previous graph (Graph 5), it appears clear that the best quality in temperature prediction is reached by 100% density and compression factor equal to 10 as function of heat capacity.
 However, the results of both simulations having the maximum time-compression as function of c represent the best compromise between computation costs and quality of prediction.

 If time-compression as function of c is used, the balance of equation is maintained.
 However, if time-compression as function of k is used, a different space propagation of thermal wave is obtained as space distribution of temperature has to be maintained in all cases.
-It can also be correlated to (Eq.
-24), where thermal conductivity for the powder was assumed to be a linear function of temperature, neglecting the higher order terms.
+It can also be correlated to (Equation 24), where thermal conductivity for the powder was assumed to be a linear function of temperature, neglecting the higher order terms.

-Finally, considering the calculation time for different cases, the time-compression method allows a strong time reduction, up to two orders of magnitude, as shown in the graph below (%%0415_OSU_G6%%).
+Finally, considering the calculation time for different cases, the time-compression method allows a strong time reduction, up to two orders of magnitude, as shown in the graph below (Graph 6).
 A wider range of error with a variability of several degrees amongst the points considered in the billet is observed in case of thermal conductivity, when compared to heat capacity.

 In this panorama, the simulation with 100% density of billet and time-compression factor as function of heat capacity showed the best consistency and minimal error throughout the billet.
 It must be noted that error in thermal predictions increases with increased time-compression factor using thermal conductivity, while it remains stable when heat capacity is used.
-This proves that it is possible to carry out, in few minutes, a good prediction of thermal evolution for a densification stage without any limitation in case materials having very different densification curves (%%0415_OSU_G1%%), where an imprecise estimation in temperature levels could determine the occurrence of defects and, as consequence, the inability to complete the production cycle.
+This proves that it is possible to carry out, in few minutes, a good prediction of thermal evolution for a densification stage without any limitation in case materials having very different densification curves (Graph 1), where an imprecise estimation in temperature levels could determine the occurrence of defects and, as consequence, the inability to complete the production cycle.

 A numerical method to simulate a heating cycle of a powder material by means of a solid continuum model is proposed.
 The analysis shows the influence of porosity on thermal behavior in the case of two equivalent numerical approaches, one using bulk material with powder thermal properties and the other using porous material with bulk thermal properties.
 A time-compression technique is developed that reduces the computational cost involved in thermal analysis of such long industrial processes.
 The influence of each thermal parameter on the prediction of time-compressed simulations is analyzed and a proper setup is obtained with the best ratio between accuracy of results and computational time.
 This time-compressed approach to thermal modeling can be useful to accurately predict the homogenization time required to reach a particular temperature, along with the powder densification at any given instant based on the application.